-During the financial year under review, REDtone enhanced its in-house developed billing system for customers from TS and IDS core businesses.
-The enhanced billing system greatly improves the efficiency of generating reports for internal use.
+REDtone also enhanced its in-house developed billing system for customers from TS and IDS core businesses during the financial year under review.
+The enhanced billing system greatly improves the efficiency of generating multi-tier billing charges and reports for internal use.